Jim A.C. Everett

 Biography

 Jim A.C.
-Everett is a Reader (Associate Professor) at the University of Kent and Research Associate at the Uehiro Centre for Practical Ethics at the University of Oxford, specializing in moral judgment, perceptions of moral character, and the moral psychology of artificial intelligence.
+Everett is a Reader (Associate Professor) at the University of Kent specializing in moral judgment, perceptions of moral character, and the moral psychology of artificial intelligence.
 Jim completed his BA, MSc, and D.Phil at the University of Oxford, before receiving a Fulbright Fellowship to work at Harvard University, and a Marie-Sklodowska-Curie PostDoctoral Fellowship to work at Leiden University.

-Jim’s work is deeply interdisciplinary, and alongside traditional social psychological approaches he draws from philosophy, evolutionary theory, and behavioural economics.
+Jim’s work is deeply interdisciplinary, and alongside traditional social psychological approaches he draws heavily from philosophy and evolutionary theory.
 In his work, he investigates topics such as how, when, and why we trust artificial agents in the moral domain; how we incorporate (im)partiality into our moral judgments; how we infer character from moral judgments and why this is important; how we think about the moral worth of animals; how our moral beliefs influence our understanding of free will and determinism; how morality is central to perceptions of personal and social identity; and how group processes shape moral judgment and vice versa.

 Jim has published his work in leading journal such as Psychological Review, the Journal of Personality and Social Psychology, Bioethics, Nature Human Behavior, and the Journal of Experimental Psychology: General.
 His research has been featured in The Times, The Guardian, The Daily Mail, The New York Times, Scientific American, and more.